Postgraduate Diploma in AccountingA one year conversion programme in accounting for non-accounting graduates - Scholarships available

 - Minimum entry requirement is a H2.2 in a non-accounting Level 8 degree or an approved equivalent non-accounting qualification.
 Students who have an Honours Bachelor Degree (Level 8) or equivalent in accounting, achieved outside Ireland, are also eligible to apply.
 International students are required to meet an English language standard equivalent to TOEFL (560) / IELTS (6.0)

-- Closing date for applications is 31st May each year.
-Late applications may be accepted subject to places being available.
+- Closing date has been extended to Monday 11th June.
+(Closing date for applications is 31st May each year.
+Late applications may be accepted subject to places being available.)

 - Fees: €5,000 (EU Fee).
 Non-EU Fee - Enquiries to GMIT International Office - email@example.com